Exploring plasmon-actuated nano-asssembled microshells using a Linkam hotstage

 The requirement to control morphology has posed a problem for solution printing.
 The understanding of crystallisation in dynamic flow of perovskite inks is quite limited, thus imposing restrictions in achieving high-quality perovskite films by the solution-printing technique.

-When discussing their work Professor Lin said, “through integrating the meniscus effect within the solution printing, we found that the solvent evaporation could be largely promoted by the meniscus effect instead of the thermal evaporation as in conventional doctor-blade coatings, thus leading to the low-temperature solution-based deposition of high-quality perovskite films with preferred crystal orientations.
+When discussing their work Professor Lin said, “Through integrating the meniscus effect within the solution printing, we found that the solvent evaporation could be largely promoted by the meniscus effect instead of the thermal evaporation as in conventional doctor-blade coatings, thus leading to the low-temperature solution-based deposition of high-quality perovskite films with preferred crystal orientations.
 This low temperature feature circumvents thermal degradations and thermomechanical fatigues on perovskite and electrode materials, as well as decreases energy consumptions.
 Our technique paves the pathway for depositing perovskite thin films on flexible polymer substrates, and is anticipated to promote the future development and applications of perovskites in low-cost, large-area, and flexible optoelectronic devices.”

 Their study helped to uncover the crystallisation kinetics of perovskites during the printing process, providing rational guides to precisely control the crystallisation morphology of printed perovskite films.
 By improving the control over morphology, the group’s work helps to pave a route to large-area optoelectronic devices for commercial applications.